jakobzhao/geog371/labs/lab02/readme.md

 ## 3. Deliverable

-Please create a PE report as a word document, and answer all the following questions in the PE report.
+Please create a lab report as a word document, and answer all the following questions in this report.

 **Question 1.** Inside which HTML element do we put the JavaScript?
 (5 points)